 The presenting author indicated in the abstract submission:

 - Will receive the prize.

-An oral presentation (10 min. oral presentation, plus 3 min. for Q&A; Max of 10 slides) during the Young Investigator Awards Session at the SOCCA Annual Meeting is required in order to receive the award.
+- Must provide an oral presentation (10 min. oral presentation, plus 3 min. for Q&A; Max of 10 slides) during the Young Investigator Awards Session at the SOCCA Annual Meeting is required in order to receive the award.
 Note: The Young Investigator Award cannot be presented by a co-author.

 Young Investigator Award – Winner

 - Round-trip economy airfare to the SOCCA Annual Meeting and one night at Headquarters Hotel during the SOCCA Annual Meeting

 Young Investigator Award – 1st and 2nd Runners up

 The Lifetime Achievement Award is the highest and most prestigious award given to a member of the organization recognized by the broader critical care community as a significant leader in the critical care anesthesiology profession.
 Selection for this honor recognizes an individual’s outstanding and sustained contributions to the critical care profession and SOCCA, as well as exemplary professional practice and leadership.
 The awardee will provide an oral presentation during the Lifetime Achievement Award Session.

 - Must be an SOCCA Member or retired member.

 - Current members of the SOCCA Board of Directors are not eligible.